builtinx/fullstack-coding/README.md

 ## Expectations

-In the ideal state, you will have the `/companies` endpoint working with the API service, and be able to render that information from the `/companies` route in Vue.js.
+In the ideal state, you will have the `/` endpoint working on the frontend with the API service, and be able to render that information from the `/companies` route in Vue.js.
 But, most importantly, our expectation is that you learn from the experience, with Go, Vue, and with the structure we use to work on our projects. *And that you have fun!*